official-antistasi-community/A3-Antistasi-Docs/source/dev_guide/dev/dev_guide_build_mission.rst

 ==================================

 .. card::
-   :class-card: sd-card-2 sd-mt-3 sd-card-important
+   :class-card: sd-card-2 sd-mt-3 sd-card-warning

-   Be aware that this guide only is for Antistasi Version 2.5.x and earlier.
+   **This guide is depricated!
+Be aware that this guide only is for Antistasi Version 2.5.x and earlier.**

 Build with Antistasi Dev Deploy
 ===================================